FAANG is an acronym for the five most prominent tech companies in the United States – Facebook, Amazon, Apple, Netflix, and Google.

 To be considered for a role at FAANG, you have to prove that you can be part of a team.
 At companies such as Facebook and Google, team culture is greatly promoted.
 There is little room for lone rangers over there.
 As they say, teamwork makes the dream work.

 Except you’re applying to a company like Netflix which rarely accepts interns, you need to be pro-teamwork.
-Netflix is interested in recruiting only the best and experienced candidates.
+Netflix is interested in recruiting only the best and most experienced candidates.
 Over there, the work culture requires you to pick your career path, improve and grow.

 In other companies like Apple, a manager is assigned to you.
 A fellow intern and probably an “iBuddy” will be on your team so that you don’t start feeling isolated at any time.
 The top tech firms are interested in grooming the most grounded and relatable professionals.
 It is said that a chain is only as strong as its weakest link, and thus, these companies are always looking to make team collaboration better.